Skip to Main Content

 PNC Bank savings overview

-PNC’s High Yield Savings account offers a competitive yield, and it doesn’t require a minimum opening deposit.
+PNC’s Virtual Wallet Pro, which combines checking and savings services, offers a competitive yield with the Growth option, and it doesn’t require a minimum opening deposit.
 The account isn’t tiered, and the minimum balance to start earning this APY is $1.

-However, the account is only available in 33 states, so not everyone will have access to the product.
+However, the account isn’t available in all states, so not everyone will have access to the product.
 Customers who live in states with PNC branches earn a much lower yield on its Standard Savings account.

 Pros